Adversarial attacks on neural networks through canonical Riemannian foliations: Numerical results

 \subsection{MNIST dataset}

 Next, we train a medium convolutional neural network with 4 layers (2 convolutional and 2 linear), \texttt{ReLU} as activation function and a \texttt{Softmax} function at the output.
 The fooling rates for the One Step Spectral Attack and the Two Step Spectral Attack are represented on Figure~\ref{fig:fr_compared_MNIST} for different Euclidean budget ranging from 0 to 10.
 The TSSA performs better than the OSSA, proving that curvature of the network is of interest in the construction of attacks or defenses to these attacks.
 The difference between the fooling rate of the TSSA and the fooling rate of the OSSA is plotted on Figure~\ref{fig:fr_diff}.
 It represents the advantage given by the curvature.
 As one can see, there are 3 different regimes: \begin{enumerate} \item The first one in blue is the region where the budget is small enough for the approximation $\exp_{x_o}(v) \approx x_o + v$ to hold.
 Taking into account the curvature does not modify enough the attack to fool the network on a lot of additional images compared to the straight line attack (OSSA). \item The second regime in green is the region where the budget is high enough for the correction due to the curvature to be essential, and yet small enough for this same correction to hold.
 That is why the TSSA is much better than the OSSA for these budgets. \item The third and last regime in red corresponds to budgets to big so that the approximations no longer make sense.
-At these horizons, the manifold is too non-linear. \end{enumerate} Some examples of attacked images are also included for different budgets in order for the reader to realize that such small budgets are enough to fool the network while us - humans - still recognize very well the true digit.
-Other examples of attacks produced by the TSSA procedure are included in \autoref{fig:TSSA_bugdet_3} and in \autoref{fig:TSSA_bugdet_7} for different budgets.
+At these horizons, the manifold is too non-linear. \end{enumerate}

+To evaluate our technique against State Of The Art (SOTA) attacks, we consider the AutoAttack (AA) proposed in~\cite{croce_reliable_2020}.
+The authors propose a method to create adversarial attacks combining and improving 4 SOTA algorithms, making the AutoAttack algorithm an appropriate candidate to compare performances to.
+Indeed, it has been designed to benchmark adversarial robustness, enabling the community to have a unified way to compare the performances of their adversarial defenses with others on SOTA adversarial attacks.
+To implement the method, we used the code available at \url{https://github.com/fra31/auto-attack.git}.

+The settings used for the AutoAttack are the $L_2$ norm, a varying budget of $\varepsilon$, and the \emph{standard} version of the attack.